 Megan Raymond, MOT, LOTR

 Megan began her journey at TLC in February of 2017.
 She graduated from Louisiana State University – Baton Rouge with a bachelor's degree in Kinesiology.
 She then earned her Masters in Occupational Therapy at Louisiana State University Health Sciences Center – Shreveport.
 She began working as an outpatient pediatric OT at Tulane in 2015.
 Through her education and experience thus far, Megan has worked in multiple settings with children to improve their functional independence.
 She has taken continuing education to treat for sensory feeding, torticollis, visual motor difficulties, and uses the Handwriting Without Tears protocol.
 Megan believes in communicating with families and teachers to facilitate a team based collaboration.
-Megan works full time for TLC treating clients individually and managing the clinic and managing the TLC clinic including therapists schedules, staffing, and assisting with any problems that arise.
+Megan works full time for TLC treating virtual clients and managing the clinic and managing the TLC clinic including therapists schedules, staffing, and assisting with any problems that arise.
 She loves spending time with her husband, Alex, daughter, Julia, and dog, Rocky, in addition to traveling, and trying new recipes.

 Amanda H. Duhe, MOT, LOTR